 Kent’s sunny climate and fertile soils mean that farming has always been at the heart of rural life here.

-In our corner of Kent, farming is now centred on fruit growing and arable crops.
+In our corner of Kent, farming is now centred on fruit farming and arable crops.
 The farming business is based at Hadlow Place Farm, between Golden Green and Tudeley.
 As a rural business we are proud to continue to provide agricultural employment in the area.

-Our ongoing investment in the farm has seen the building of new fruit coldstores, as well as the laying of hedgerows, and planting of wind breaks and trees.
+Our ongoing investment in the farm in Hadlow has seen the building of new fruit coldstores, as well as the laying of hedgerows, and planting of wind breaks and trees.
 We are also working on soil improvements around the farm, with an emphasis on enriching its organic content.

 Whilst our land is farmed using state of the art machinery and modern methods, we carefully manage it from a conservation and stewardship standpoint.
 We believe that is vital to maintain the character and ecology of the rural landscape, in harmony with productivity.